CodingApps/MusicBoxV1/README.md

 ## Updating Time on Scrollbar

-While the MediaPlayer function played the audio, the Scrollbar would update for remaining seconds.
-It was interesting to see how the Scrollbar would adjust based on MediaPlayer.
+While the MediaPlayer function played the audio, the Scrollbar would move according remaining seconds.
+It was interesting to see how the Scrollbar adjusted from values input from MediaPlayer.

 ``` java
     public void updateThread() {